Their mentor was attacked. Now young OB-GYNs may leave Indiana

 “Watching what [Dr. Bernard] went through was scary,” said Dr. Beatrice Soderholm, a fourth year OB-GYN resident and one of Bernard’s mentees.
 “I think that was part of the point for those who were putting her through that.
 [It] was to scare other people out of doing the work that she does.”

-Last week, Republican Indiana Gov. Eric Holcomb signed a near-total abortion ban into law, making Indiana the first state to pass new legislation restricting access to abortion since the Supreme Court struck down Roe v.
-Wade in June.

-Before the lawmakers voted, thousands of Indiana providers voiced concerns that outcomes would likely get worse for their patients.
-It's unclear what this will mean for providers too.
+Indiana abortion law is still being debated in the Statehouse.
+A new law is expected to ban all abortions with few exceptions.
+Thousands of Indiana providers voiced concerns that outcomes will likely get worse for their patients.
+It’s unclear what this will mean for providers too.

 And that’s worrying medical residents – the early career doctors who spend four years training to become OB-GYNs.